cerebral-legacy/cerebral-operators/README.md

 * `state` - (readwrite)
 * `output` - (writeonly)

-the optional `host` is the module name (only applicable to the `state` scheme).
-Alternatively the module's alias can be used.

-the `path` is the relative data location to get or set.
+the `path` is the location of data to get or set.

-When a signal is defined, cerebral-addons will "pre-compile" these URLs into performant functions so that at run time the URL does not need to be parsed.
+Cerebral will "pre-compile" these URLs into performant functions so that at run time the URL does not need to be parsed.
 See the Factory Helpers section below for information on how you can integrate these URLs into your own actions.